EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/software_guide/osc_setup.md

 <ImageCard :options="image_settings.unity_vrc_expressions" />

-Clicking on it will highlight the associated asset in the asset browser, click on the highlighted file to get its content to show in the inspector panel.
-Now, in the inspector, click on the `Add` button to add the parameters mentioned above, both of them need to be of type Bool, they don't need to be synced nor saved.
+Clicking on it will highlight the associated asset in the asset browser.
+Click on the highlighted file to get its content to show in the inspector panel.
+Now, in the inspector, click on the `Add` button to add the parameters mentioned above.
+Both of them need to be of type Bool, but they don't need to be synced nor saved.

 <ImageCard :options="image_settings.unity_vrc_expressions_add_fields"/>
 <ImageCard :options="image_settings.unity_vrc_expressions_fields"/>